-Doug joined Big Switch in 2013 and guides the company as its Next-Generation Data Center Networking products take mindshare and marketshare in a rapidly growing market.
+Doug guides the company as its Next-Generation Data Center Networking products take mindshare and market share in a rapidly growing market.
 Under his guidance, Big Switch has experienced 30+% average QoQ growth for the last 15 quarters.
 Since joining the company in late 2013, headcount has more than tripled to support growing market demand for Big Switch’s products.
-A seasoned general manager with broad networking expertise, Doug was most recently at Juniper Networks where he was SVP of Juniper’s $1B business across Asia Pacific, Japan and Greater China.
+A seasoned general manager with broad networking expertise, Doug was most recently at Juniper Networks where he was SVP & GM of Juniper’s $1B business across Asia Pacific, Japan and Greater China.
 Before APAC, he served as SVP & GM of Juniper’s Security business unit.
 Prior to Juniper, Doug held executive positions at Extreme Networks, Sun Microsystems and AT&T. In board roles, he has helped guide early stage companies to success including Altor Networks (acquired by Juniper in 2010) and FireEye (IPO in 2013).
 Along with Kyle, Doug was named a Finalist for the E&Y Entrepreneur of the Year Northern California, 2017.
 He holds a BA in History from Colgate University, an MBA from Johns Hopkins University and has completed Executive Education in Leadership at Columbia University.

 Kyle has been with Big Switch since inception and has worn many hats as the company has evolved.
 Prior to Big Switch, Kyle spent most of his career at Cisco, initially as the technical assistant to SVP Mike Volpi and later as a Product Manager in the cellular and wifi business units.
 He launched three v1.0 products in wireless and security and finished his time there managing a ~$100 million portfolio of Cisco’s WLAN Controllers.
 In between Cisco and Big Switch Networks, he was VP of Product Management at Joost, a peer-to-peer TV-over-the-Internet company from the founders of Skype.
 He started his career at eBusiness consulting company Scient, first as a java developer and later engineering manager and co-founder of the wireless practice.
 He holds a BSE in Electrical Engineering from Princeton, a MS in Computer Science and an MBA from the Stanford Graduate School of Business.